 4. Start Importing Datasets

 There are a few setup tasks required.
+I am assuming you still logged into the VM as giscience.

 4.1 Setup the environment

 This is once-off setup to configure the environment to where the maps will be stored and referenced as well updating the Java memory configuration.
-Assuming you are still the giscience user.

 # create maps directory for the maps to download and process cd ~/repos/openrouteservice/docker mkdir maps # update the docker-compose file sed -i 's/\#- .\/your_osm.pbf:\/ors-core\/data\/osm_file.pbf/- \/home\/giscience\/repos\/openrouteservice\/docker\/maps\/osm_file.pbf:\/ors-core\/data\/osm_file.pbf/g' docker-compose.yml sed -i 's/-Xms1g -Xmx2g/-Xms2g -Xmx16g/g' docker-compose.yml